-Ad hominem (Latin) means “against the man”.
-As the name suggests, it is a literary term that involves commenting on or against an opponent to undermine him instead of his arguments.
+Ad hominem is a Latin word that means “against the man.”
+As the name suggests, it is a literary term that involves commenting on or against an opponent, to undermine him instead of his arguments.

-There are cases where consciously or unconsciously people start to question the opponent or his personal association rather than evaluating the soundness and validity of the argument that he presents.
-These types of arguments are usually mistaken for personal insults but they are somehow different in nature and the distinction is very subtle.
+There are cases in which, whether consciously or unconsciously, people start to question the opponent or his personal associations, rather than evaluating the soundness and validity of the argument that he presents.
+These types of arguments are usually mistaken for personal insults, but they are somehow different in nature and the distinction is very subtle.

 Ad Hominem Examples